canonical/vanilla-framework/docs/patterns/_lists.md

 ## List divided with icons

-A modifier to add a visual separator between list items
+A modifier to add a visual separator between list items.

 ```html
 <ul class="p-list--divided">